Kitchen Basics: How to cut an onion easily and safely

 1. Using a dull knife.

 A good chef’s knife is an essential item for any kitchen.
 Seriously.
-Take some time and get some advice on purchasing the best knife within your budget.
+Take some time and get some advice on purchasing the best knife within your budget (this is my favorite).
 Not only will it make dicing and chopping all your product so much easier, it’s much safer.
 While you’re at it, check out this handy article on how to properly handle a knife.

 2. Cutting horizontal cuts